 That said any approach to teaching computational design should first reflect critically on any provided resource or tool and look to adapt both its use and framing in terms of a broader learning intent.21 Adapting emerging technologies and approaches in this manner can be difficult, as even with established examples of pedagogical and professional practice it is difficult to distinguish between ‘soft’ and ‘hard’ limitations that stem from de-facto practices and the tools themselves respectively.
 But doing so allows us to characterise tools such as computational methods as a way further in to our discipline22 rather than a more niche curiosity.

 Pia Fricker, Christophe Girot, and Georg Munkel, “How to Teach ‘New Tools’ in Landscape Architecture in the Digital Overload,” in Computation and Performance Proceedings of the 31st eCAADe Conference, ed.
-Rudi Stouffs and Sariyildiz (Delft University of Technology, 2013), 546.↩
+Rudi Stouffs and Sariyildiz, 2013, 546.↩

 Fricker, Girot, and Munkel, “How to Teach ‘New Tools’ in Landscape Architecture in the Digital Overload,” 546.↩